hardcodes/lmtyas/README.md

 ## Security - Data Encryption - RSA Keys

 **NOTE**: the password for the RSA private key must be at least 14 characters long, it will be checked in the web form!
+14 is the absolute minimum, better use 32 or 64 characters for the password.

 The keys can be created with the `openssl` command: